saferpay/sndbx/texts/intro.md

 </table>

 <div class="warning">
-  <p><strong>Attention:</strong> If you intend on doing a dummy authrization, using 3D Secure as a card holder verification measure, we do not recommend an amount < 1,-!
+  <p><strong>Attention:</strong> If you intend on doing a dummy authorization, using 3D Secure as a card holder verification measure, we do not recommend an amount < 1,-!
 Small amounts often get rejected by issuing banks, thus causing issues, with amount 0 not being possible at all.</p>
 </div>